I Want to Apply for Unemployment Benefits. Will I Get Them?

-An employer does not have the power to deny unemployment benefits, only to protest them.
+Your former employer does not have the power to deny unemployment benefits, only to protest them.

 The state unemployment office makes the final determination of benefits eligibility.
 Both the employer and the employee have a right of appeal.
 The burden of proof for “cause” rests on the employer.
 For this reason, many employers document the poor performance in writing, and provide the nanny written warning that the specific performance issue may result in termination.
 This documentation carries a lot of weight when the state is making the benefits determination.

 An example of “good cause” for you to leave might be as follows: